marcoalopez/Python_course/notebooks/installing_Python.md

 4. First, make sure you have the latest version of **conda** installed.
 To do this, type the following command:

    ```
-   >conda update conda
+   > conda update conda
    ```
    and update if necessary (👉 tip: do this often).

 5. If you have been paying attention, you will see that the current line in the console says "base" in parentheses.
 This means that you are in a Python environment called "base".
 A wise strategy is to not install anything in this environment other than the standard Python libraries that have already been added during the Miniconda installation process.
 If you are curious, you can see which libraries these are by entering the command ``conda list``.
-Our strategy will be to create a new Python environment, which we will call "course", and install there all the libraries that we will use during the course.
+Our strategy here will be to create a new Python environment  called "course" and install there all the scientific libraries that we will use during the course.
 To do this, we will enter the following command:

    ```
-   >conda create --name course python
+   > conda create --name course python
    ```

 6. Once finished, use the command ``conda env list`` and you will see two environments listed, "base" and "course", and an asterisk indicating that "base" is the currently active environment.
 To install the Python libraries needed in the "course" environment, we need to activate it first, so we type ``activate course``.
 Now you will see the word "course" in parentheses, indicating that "course" is now the active environment.